Cameron Peupion: Loan to Cheltenham Town

 On 29 August 2023, Peupion signed for League One club Cheltenham Town on a season-long loan deal.
 He returned to his parent club on 2 January 2024.

 ADO Den Haag

-On 31 January 2025, Peupion signed for Dutch Eerste Divisie club ADO Den Haag on a two-and-a-half year deal.
+On 31 January 2025, Peupion signed for Eerste Divisie club ADO Den Haag on a two-and-a-half year deal.

 International career

-Peupion was born in Australia to a French father and English mother.
+Peupion was born in Australia to a French father and an English mother.
 He represented Australia at the 2019 FIFA U-17 World Cup and at the 2022 AFC U-23 Asian Cup.
-He is eligible to represent France or England internationally.
+He is also eligible to represent France or England internationally.